Getty Images/iStockphoto

 From the looks of product releases and what Salesforce executives have hinted at this summer, Agentforce appears to be a gathering of sales and service generative AI bots sharing common customer data, underpinned by Salesforce Data Cloud.

-CEO Marc Benioff has teased Agentforce features and demo videos on X (formerly called Twitter) since July 5, including Einstein Sales Agent, with promises of painting a fuller picture at the company's Dreamforce user conference Sept.
-15-17.
-Einstein Sales Agent, a generative AI sales bot released Thursday, has features to onboard salespeople as well as generative AI coaching as it listens in on live calls or digital conversations.
+CEO Marc Benioff has teased Agentforce features and demo videos on X, formerly known as Twitter, since July 5, including Einstein Sales Agent, with promises of painting a fuller picture at the company's Dreamforce user conference Sept.
+15 to Sept.
+17. Einstein Sales Agent, a generative AI sales bot released on Thursday, has features to onboard salespeople as well as generative AI coaching as it listens in on live calls or digital conversations.

 "Veteran salespeople will actually embrace this faster because now they can truly focus on what their true skills are, what their art is -- and that's the art of making the deal happen, not doing all this other work to get to the deal point," Karkhanis said.

 Release notes for Winter '25 -- the next version to come out, scheduled to hit customers the weekends of Sept.
 6, Oct.
 5, and Oct.
 12, depending on geography -- also offer some clues about new features to come.
-Users can now put "mini carts" for shopping on any web page; there is a newly launched Einstein for Developers documentation site; and the company has placed a new spotlight on Heroku, which will bring the ability to generate actions from External Services using Heroku apps through a metadata API, as well as more functionality for Heroku apps in general.
+Users can now put "mini carts" for shopping on any web page.
+There is a newly launched Einstein for Developers documentation site.
+The company has placed a new spotlight on Heroku, which will bring the ability to generate actions from External Services using Heroku apps through a metadata API, as well as more functionality for Heroku apps in general.

 Generative AI in spotlight, Slack reborn